Stephen Eichhorn

-Stephen James Eichhorn (born 24 July 1972) FRSC FInstP FIMMM CEng is Professor of Materials Science and Engineering at the University of Bristol.
+Stephen James Eichhorn (born 24 July 1972) FREng FRSC FInstP FIMMM ACSF CEng is Professor of Materials Science and Engineering at the University of Bristol.
+He is a fellow of the Royal Society of Chemistry, the Institute of Physics and the Institute of Materials, Minerals, and Mining.

 Early life and education

 Born in Manchester and brought up near Nantwich, Eichhorn attended Malbank High School.
 On leaving school he went to University of Leeds to study Physics, graduating in 1993.
 He then went on to study for an MSc in Forestry and Paper Industries Technology at UMIST and Bangor University until 1996.
 He then undertook doctoral research into cellulose fibres as a PhD student, graduating in 1999.
 Following this he undertook postdoctoral research at UMIST under the supervision of Robert Young where he worked on cellulose fibres and micromechanics using Raman Spectroscopy.

 Academic career

 Eichhorn was hired as a Lecturer in 2002 in Polymer Physics and Biomaterials and was promoted to Senior lecturer in 2006 and Reader in 2008, all at UMIST and the newly formed University of Manchester.
 In 2011 he moved to the University of Exeter as Chair in Materials Science and was Head of Engineering from 2014-2017.
 In 2017 he moved to the University of Bristol as Professor of Materials Science and Engineering, and was interim Head of School (in 2017/18).
 He was awarded an EPSRC ED&I fellowship in the Physical Sciences in 2021.